platanus/activeadmin_addons/docs/select2_nested_select.md

                   }
 ```

-> Remeber: your custom endpoints need to work with ransack filters.
+> Remember: your custom endpoints need to work with Ransack filters.

 Another option is to pass the `collection` attribute.
 If you set this, the `url` attribute will be ignored (no ajax request will be executed) and you will work with preloaded collections.